Pusty/writeups/HackLuCTF2021/README.md

     return ''.join(decodedStr)
 ```

-applying this on the array stored at L5200 yield the flag:
+applying this on the array stored at L5200 yields the flag:

 `Decode(compareArray):  FLAG_G3T_D3M_R3TR0_ST0NKZ!`